loriswit/rlocm/readme.txt

 Follow more informations about updates here: http://goo.gl/uEN2Wt

 WHAT'S NEW?
-   -- Beta 1.1.1 - May 2014 --
+   -- Beta 1.1.1 - 28th May 2014 --
--Deleted the server connexion when entering the training room (users can play offline now) -Added an option to change the time limit of a challenge
+-Deleted the server connexion when entering the training room (users can play offline now).
+-Added an option to change the time limit of a challenge.
+-Added a mod for the Dojo (used in the tournament).

    -- Beta 1.1.0 - 22th May 2014 --
 -Added a new menu system.